Jibelais/food-for-the-mood-frontend/README.md

 # Food to the Mood

-Food to the Mood is a app to suggest a food selection to users to boost their mood.
+Food to the Mood is an app to provide food suggestions to users to boost their mood.

+#
+#

 ## Team
+#

 ![](public/img/team.png)